midulislamrasel/mern/server/README.md

 7. Middleware & types of Middleware
 8. Express Error Handling Middleware--> body-parser
 9. How to handle HTTP error --> http error
-10. How to secure API --> xss clean , express-rate-limit
+10. How to secure API --> xss clean , express-rate-limit (1 minit 5 time to chack in login )
+11. Environment variable & .gitignore